cathy-kim95/cathy-kim95.github.io/essays/Journey_to_Software_Engineering.md

-In my past classes, I did not have any chance to work as a team.
-Every assignment was an individual project, and I heard working as a team is a significant feature for the ICS major.
-My interest in software engineering is developing my programming skills, but also learn how to work as a team to accomplish a goal.
-I believe learning how to cooperate with others will make me an efficient programmer in my future career.
+Like I stated above, I did not have any chance to develop a program.
+I was assigned to do the assignments, and mostly it was just running the code.
+What I picked up?
+I learned how to code the computer language, but it did not help me understand the problem theologically.
+My interest in software engineering is simple.
+I want to learn how software is working and how to design them.

-As I stated above, one of my interests is developing my programming skills.
-I guarantee software engineering will require a variety of programming skills, and this will build up my skill set of programming.
-I am excited to learn more features about programming and how the software works throughout the course.
+Besides, I also did not have any chance to work as a team.
+I heard working as a team is a significant feature of the computer science field.
+My other interest in the course is to learn how to work as a team to accomplish the goal.
+Learning to cooperate with others as a teammate will make me an efficient programmer when I jump into the real world.
+Those are the principal theme that I am looking forward to in the ICS314.
+Now I will start my journey soon to learn a tremendous amount of real-world programming.